White Day: A Labyrinth Named School (2015 video game): Reception

-White Day: A Labyrinth Named School received mixed reviews from critics on PlayStation 4 according to aggregate review website Metacritic.
-Praise was generally given to the setting, puzzles, and horror aspects.
+White Day: A Labyrinth Named School received mixed reviews from critics on PlayStation 4 and Nintendo Switch according to aggregate review website Metacritic.Praise was generally given to the setting, puzzles, and horror aspects.
 Reviewers also favourably compared the title to classic horror games from the PlayStation 2 era.
 Conversely, criticism was given to the difficulty and frequency of the janitors and ghosts that appeared throughout the game, which critics said were too overpowered and hindered exploration (the former of which later received a patch that reduced difficulty).
 The cryptic nature of certain boss battles was also cited as an issue.

 Cory Arnold of Destructoid, in a review of the PlayStation 4 version, praised the title's sound direction and clever puzzles, as well as the ghost encounters, calling them the best part of the adventure.
 However, Arnold echoed many other critics in his criticism of the janitors' difficulty level, while also knocking the character interactions and overall story.
 He concluded his review by scoring the game a 6.5/10.

+Sequel

+A sequel, White Day 2: The Flower That Tells Lies was initially released in 2023 for Windows, before being released the following year for both PlayStation 5 and Xbox Series X/S.